Self Help Topics

 • 50 DAB and 50 FM presets

-• Pure Revu™ offers pause and rewind of DAB digital radio
+• Pure Revu™ offers pause and rewind of DAB digital radio, for up to 15 minutes

 • DRC (Dynamic Range Control) selection on DAB